MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Towards Good Practices in Evaluating Transfer Adversarial Attacks. [[paper]](https://arxiv.org/abs/2211.09565) [[code]](https://github.com/zhengyuzhao/transferattackeval)
+  - Zhengyu Zhao, Hanwei Zhang, Renjue Li, Ronan Sicre, Laurent Amsaleg, Michael Backes.
+  - Key Word: Transfer Adversarial Attacks; Benchmarks.
+  - <details><summary>Digest</summary> We design good practices to address these limitations.
+We first introduce a new attack categorization, which enables our systematic analyses of similar attacks in each specific category.
+Our analyses lead to new findings that complement or even challenge existing knowledge.
+Furthermore, we comprehensively evaluate 23 representative attacks against 9 defenses on ImageNet.
+We pay particular attention to stealthiness, by adopting diverse imperceptibility metrics and looking into new, finer-grained characteristics.

+- Improved techniques for deterministic l2 robustness. [[paper]](https://arxiv.org/abs/2211.08453) [[code]](https://github.com/singlasahil14/improved_l2_robustness)
+  - Sahil Singla, Soheil Feizi. *NeurIPS 2022*
+  - Key Word: Provable Adversarial Defenses; Provably Lipschitz Neural Networks.
+  - <details><summary>Digest</summary> 1-Lipschitz CNNs are usually designed by enforcing each layer to have an orthogonal Jacobian matrix (for all inputs) to prevent the gradients from vanishing during backpropagation.
+However, their performance often significantly lags behind that of heuristic methods to enforce Lipschitz constraints where the resulting CNN is not provably 1-Lipschitz.
+In this work, we reduce this gap by introducing (a) a procedure to certify robustness of 1-Lipschitz CNNs by replacing the last linear layer with a 1-hidden layer MLP that significantly improves their performance for both standard and provably robust accuracy, (b) a method to significantly reduce the training time per epoch for Skew Orthogonal Convolution (SOC) layers (>30\% reduction for deeper networks) and (c) a class of pooling layers using the mathematical property that the l2 distance of an input to a manifold is 1-Lipschitz.

 - Are AlphaZero-like Agents Robust to Adversarial Perturbations? [[paper]](https://arxiv.org/abs/2211.03769) [[code]](https://github.com/lan-lc/adversarial_example_of_Go)
   - Li-Cheng Lan, Huan Zhang, Ti-Rong Wu, Meng-Yu Tsai, I-Chen Wu, Cho-Jui Hsieh. *NeurIPS 2022*
   - Key Word: Adversarial Robustness; AlphaZero; Reinforcement Learning.